T

 Insider tips

-• Be prepared for variable weather; layers are key.
+• Be prepared for variable weather; conditions can change rapidly.

-• Consider renting a car for flexibility to explore the surrounding areas.
+• Consider renting a car for maximum flexibility to explore the surrounding areas.

 Packing highlights